 Teaching Methods

 Good communication skills are essential to providing good clinical and compassionate health and social care, and high-quality education is vital in supporting its delivery.
+This course for senior healthcare professionals, delivered by the University of Liverpool, will:

 MORE >